 This bill amends various sections of the Government Code to increase the amount in controversy for civil jurisdiction in statutory county courts from $250,000 to $325,000.
 Specifically, it modifies Section 22.004(h-1) to require the supreme court to adopt rules for the efficient resolution of civil actions in county courts where the amount in controversy does not exceed $325,000.
-Additionally, it updates Section 25.0003(c) to reflect the new threshold for concurrent jurisdiction with district courts, and Section 25.0007(c) stipulates that a jury in civil cases exceeding $325,000 shall consist of 12 members unless otherwise agreed by the parties.
+Additionally, it updates Section 25.0003(c) to reflect the new threshold for concurrent jurisdiction with district courts, and Section 25.0007(c) to stipulate that a jury in civil cases exceeding $325,000 shall consist of 12 members unless otherwise agreed by the parties.

 Statutes affected: Introduced: Government Code 25.0003, Government Code 25.0007, Government Code 25.0062 (Government Code 25)